(83 mins, 2019)

 (72 mins, 2014)

 Damp Access is a uniquely personal meditation on the landscape of Cork City, a sort of oneiric diary film that invests heavily in the evocative textures of VHS.
-Features a soundtrack by Mick O'Shea and Paul Hegarty.
+It features a soundtrack by Mick O'Shea and Paul Hegarty.

 Lately, I’ve had a recurring vision: to make a video as someone from another planet.
 I’ve also been thinking that there’s a lot in this cinema that’s ritual, that offers the conditions for a ritual to take place when it starts to occur.
 A film that is a ritual and which proposes a ritual, like an expanded cinema which is another expanded cinema.
 One which expands itself through the images towards the spectators.
 Which establishes a connection between the screen and their brains, a union I like to visualize as an organic cathode ray tube of millions of colours or greenish, vibrant, terrifying but taking me where it wants me to go.
 Damp Access offers these possibilities.